ChristinWhite/iosWorkflows/1password.md

         ophttp://[URL-WITHOUT-PROTOCOL]
         ophttps://[URL-WITHOUT-PROTOCOL]

+You can also use [this import link](https://github.com/christopherdwhite/iosWorkflows/raw/master/mrReader-configs/381548172.290038.mrreaderbrowserconf).
+Open in

 ## Drafts URL Action: Open Link (without protocol) in 1Password

 This isn't ideal because you need to strip out the protocol manually since 1Password doesn't know what to do with ophttp://http://www.google.com